 In the rounds after a CMJ is initially reported, the "held" question is asked again in each interview (whether a person now holds insurance).
 This is to determine if there has been any change in coverage.
-For persons with a continuing job who did not have coverage in the current round, the respondent is asked if the person was offered insurance.
-This current round information can also affect the setting of the DISVW variable as well.
+For persons with a continuing job where and where the person has no coverage indicated at RJ08 in the current round, the respondent is asked if the person was offered insurance.
+This type of current round information can also affect the setting of the DISVW variable as well.